HiDrive/hidrive-js-sdk/README.md

 ```

 #### Session Clear
 Makes a call to clear session configuration options.
-The following parameters are deleted:

 ```js
 HD.sessionClear();
 ```

+The following parameters are deleted:
+* accessToken
+* userName
+* accountId
+* userScope

 #### Check authorization
 Makes a call to verify whether the current user is authorized or not.